-When you become a niche writer, you can ask a higher rate, especially when you have a track record of writing articles on that niche.
-It also helps if you’re a subject matter expert or that you’re experienced in that certain niche.
+When you become a niche writer, you can ask for a higher rate, especially when you have a track record of writing articles in that niche.
+It also helps if you’re a subject matter expert or if you’re experienced in that certain niche.

 Further reading: There are freelance writing online courses out there that will teach you further about content writing.
 I also included a course there about how to use WordPress, which is really a sought-after skill.

 3. Editing and Proofreading

 One time, I wrote for a startup recruitment firm.
 When I finished the article, there were two people who went through my article and mercilessly edited it to the point that it’s almost discouraging on my part.

 That client paid me handsomely, which is why I’m certain that those editors were paid the same or probably even more, considering how expert they seemed at their work.

 If you’re knowledgeable about English grammar and structure, you can earn a lot of money as a proofreader or an editor.
 In the past, I too hired a few people to go through my writing and check for errors.

 By the way, you should know that proofreading and editing are not exactly the same thing.

 - Editing: This usually comes first and is concerned with correcting issues related to sentence structure and language clarity.